-1973 vision for Wilsonville Town Center originated in that plan.
-The original plan made way for many of the valuable community assets in Town Center, such as Town Center Park.
+1. 1973 vision for Wilsonville Town Center for many of the valuable community assets in Town Center, such as Town Center Park.
 However, the plan also allowed for an auto-oriented urban form and land uses.
 Large parking lots and disconnected streets, sidewalks, and bicycle facilities are barriers to Town Center becoming the vibrant community desired by residents and businesses.
 Transforming Town Center into to a more walkable, diverse, and active district will require investing in infrastructure and supporting the area's strong businesses and entrepreneurial spirit.